kevinkh89/technical-writing/muitable-crypto-rates/README.md

 npx create-react-app frontend
 ```

-open src folder and delete everything inside this folder except `index.js`.
+open the src folder and delete everything inside this folder except `index.js`.
-now `cd` into the `frontend` folder and install `mui`:
+now `cd` into the `frontend` folder and install `@mui`:

 ```bash
 npm install @mui/material @emotion/styled @emotion/react
 ```

-emotion packages are necceassary for `mui`
+emotion packages are necessary for `mui`

 ### backend

-our express backend will be a simple server just to fetch data from the coinmarket cap `API`.head over to root folder(`crypto-table`)and make a folder names `backend`.inside this folder open a terminal and install `express` and `axios`:
+our express backend will be a simple server just to fetch data from the coinmarket cap `API`.head over to the root folder(`crypto-table`)and make a folder names `backend`.inside this folder open a terminal and install `express` and `axios`:

 ```bash
 npm install express nodemon axios dotenv
 ```

-now we have insalled packages we need to build the project you should have a folder structure like this:
+now we have installed the packages we need to build the project you should have a folder structure like this:

 ```dir
 |-- crypto-table